Spring Events in Grapevine & DFW

 SCARBOROUGH RENAISSANCE FESTIVAL.
 Join in the mirth and merriment of the days of King Henry VIII at this festival that runs for eight weekends, with colorful characters such as knights, villagers, fire jugglers, jousters, sword fighters and turtle racers there for you to meet.
 You can also eat a giant turkey leg, buy a longbow or some jewelry at the shops, watch a village artisan at work or stop in the Elkhorn Tavern or Dirty Duck Pub.
 April 7-May 28 at Scarborough Renaissance Festival Grounds, Waxahachie. srfestival.com.

 ALSO IN APRIL

-EARTHX EXPO The festival formerly known as Earth Day Texas features a wide range of Earth-friendly activities including interactive scavenger hunts, an Outdoor Adventure Zone including scuba diving and tree climbing, Goat Yoga, a Tiny Homes showcase, education competitions, a Green Auto Show and more.
+EARTHX EXPO.
+The festival formerly known as Earth Day Texas features a wide range of Earth-friendly activities.
+This includes interactive scavenger hunts, an Outdoor Adventure Zone including scuba diving and tree climbing, Goat Yoga, a Tiny Homes showcase, education competitions, a Green Auto Show and more.
 April 20-22 at Fair Park, Dallas. earthx.org.

-TEXAS SCOTTISH FESTIVAL AND HIGHLAND GAMES Break out the kilt for a weekend featuring plenty of Scottish music, Highland dance and athletic competitions, a Scottish-breed dog show, tents representing clans and families and Scottish foods and quaffs (including a scotch tasting and seminar) — all in a new location.
+TEXAS SCOTTISH FESTIVAL AND HIGHLAND GAMES.
+Break out the kilt for a weekend!
+This festival features plenty of Scottish music and Highland dance and athletic competitions.
+You can also expect a Scottish-breed dog show, tents representing clans and families and Scottish foods and quaffs.
+This includes a scotch tasting and seminar — all in a new location.
 May 11-13 at Wise County Fairgrounds in Decatur. texasscots.com.